Makr91/zoneweaver-api/docs/support.md

 # Support
 {: .no_toc }

-Get help and support for ZoneWeaver API.
+Get help and support for ZoneweaverAPI.

 ## Table of contents
 {: .no_toc .text-delta }